🗓️ Guide 2026 — mis à jour avril

 What matters most to you?

 Mantas?
 Crystal visibility?
 Warm water?
 Fewer crowds?
-November conditions?
 Choose and compare.

-Komodo is diveable year-round but the best zones shift with monsoon winds.
-Use this as a planning guide — daily itineraries always adjusted based on actual conditions.
+Komodo is diveable year-round but the best zones shift with the monsoon.
+Use this as a planning guide — itineraries always adjusted based on actual conditions.

 January 🌧️